thanigai467/commerce-postfinance/README.md

 Create [webhook](https://checkout.postfinance.ch/en-us/doc/webhooks) in your Postfinance account.
 The webhook URL can be found in your Commerce Stripe gateway settings.

-The required entites and states are:
+The required entity states are:

 #### For Transaction